 NCSMI will award five full-tuition diversity scholarships, five full-tuition financial-aid scholarships, one full-tuition leadership scholarship and one full-tuition press rights scholarship.
 These Institute scholarships will be applied toward the $200 registration fee.

 Applicants may write short letters or emails discussing their career aims and why they want to attend NCSMI.
 Or advisers may write supporting letters or emails stating why their students should receive the award.
-Applications should be postmarked by May 15.
-Note: Priority will be given to those applications postmarked or emailed by May 1.
+Applications should be received by May 15.
+Note: Priority will be given to those applications received by May 1.

 Four of the five $200 financial-aid scholarships are named in memory of NCSMA associates: